deeplinkme/appwords-ios/README.md

 Steps to take inside your app (Xcode):

 * 1. Open your application’s project where you are using AppWords library.
-* 2. Go to Main.storyboard and add AddWordsButton to the view.
+* 2. Go to Main.storyboard and add AppWordsButton to the view.

 <p align="center">
 <img src="Assets/project.png" />